Asteroids

 Featured Asteroids

-NASA has sent several robotic spacecraft to encounter asteroids up close to learn more about their composition, size, and to better understanding these space rocks.
+NASA has sent several robotic spacecraft to encounter asteroids up close to learn more about their composition and size.

 Asteroid Psyche in space.
 The asteroid has reddish patches and large craters.